rm-controls/rm_controllers/rm_calibration_controllers/README.md

 * **`threshold`** (double)

 	This is velocity threshold.
-When the real time velocity of target actuator lower than threshold, and last for a while, it can be considered the state: CALIBRATED
+When the real time velocity of target actuator lower than threshold, and last for a while, it can be considered the state: CALIBRATED.

 ## 4. Bugs & Feature Requests